sriniketh28/General-Coding-Questions/Strings/String-Compression/README.md

 #### After you are done modifying the input array, return the new length of the array.

+#### You must write an algorithm that uses only constant extra space.

 #### Example 1:
 ```
 Input: chars = ["a","a","b","b","c","c","c"]